-Borghini vs Bettogli
+What is the difference between Borghini vs Bettogli Marble?

-The Physical Qualities of Bettogli
+Physical Qualities of Calacatta Bettogli

 Calacatta Bettogli is particularly known for its dramatic vein patterns – huge grey veins painted against a stark white background.
-It is incredibly difficult to source a slab that is so well balanced in terms of pattern, and it is also just as hard to find slabs of Bettogli that are large in size.
+It is incredibly difficult to source a slab that is so well balanced in terms of pattern.
+Also, it is just as hard to find slabs of Bettogli that are large in size.
 The family of Bettogli marbles that are currently in stock at Aria Stone Gallery typically check both of those boxes, making them especially unique and rare.
 The monochromatic coloring of this material makes it a perfect addition to any modern project, while its iconic Calacatta vein pattern and overall glamour also suit it well for a traditional design feature.

-The Bettogli Quarry
+The Bettogli Marble Quarry

 Research and imagery courtesy of Vinny Tavares and The New York Times.